CAMPING INFORMATION for "Faire du Well"

 NB: You must be registered before the Faire to gain free entrance to the Faire.

-Camping with other RVs but with NO water nor Electrical Hookup. $35.00 A NIGHT - Friday - Monday.
-Click payment for each night you are camping.
-(This is per vehicle, not per person)
+Camping with other RVs but with NO water nor Electrical Hookup.
+Friday - Monday

-Camping with the other RVs, but with normal City Water and Electrical Shore Line for your RV.
-These Spaces are Limited. $50.00 A NIGHT - Friday - Monday.
-Click payment for each night you are camping.
-(This is per vehicle, not per person)
+Camping with the other RVs, but with normal City Water and Electrical Head for your RV

 Our T-Shirt Design